Lab crew

 and as smart delivery sistems.

-Nowadays, he is in the third year of his PhD thesis working in the development of stimuli-responsive nanoassemblies capable to trigger self-sustained immune responses in antitumoral therapy.
+Nowadays, he is Lab Chemistry Instructor and researcher at the Materials and Aerospace Production Department in Universidad Politécnica de Madridin being in the third year of his PhD thesis working in the development of stimuli-responsive nanoassemblies capable to trigger self-sustained immune responses in antitumoral therapy.